 Dermal fillers have come a long way since their inception.
 The practice, which involves reducing wrinkles and lines in the skin by injecting specialised fluids, is not one that should be conducted by ‘just anyone’.

 Since first offering cosmetic medicine the dermal filler procedure has gone through many incarnations.
 Gone are the days of using collagen derived from cows, or foam and silicone implants and simply injecting materials along the line of the wrinkle.

 We use many different fillers at epiclinic® to suit our patients’ needs and for different facial areas.
-These fillers are long lasting, soft and natural looking.
-In fact, even the latest natural filler derived from your own body, PRP is offered at epiclinic®.
+These fillers are long-lasting, soft and natural looking.

 There are several manufacturers of prescription-only dermal filler materials, most of which come from the USA, Sweden and Switzerland – unfortunately, none are made in Australia, however, all are made in high-quality laboratories and approved for use in Australia.

 There are many things to consider when looking at treating facial wrinkles.
 We have put together the following frequently asked questions to help you in your decision process.